Jason Lyon: Career

 At the 2007 World Championships Lyon was a member of Team Canada (along with Crispin Duenas and Hugh MacDonald) who won three Olympic Team spots, placing eighth in the Team Round.
 Canada had not qualified a full archery team at the Olympics since 1996.

 Lyon held the FITA 1440 record at 1345, a score that is considered a landmark in recurve archery.
 He was the first and only Canadian recurve archer to hold this title.

-Lyon was also a member of the silver medal-winning team at the 2007 Pan-American Games in Rio de Janeiro where they set the Pan-American Games Record with a 224.
+He was also a member of the silver medal-winning team at the 2007 Pan-American Games in Rio de Janeiro where they set the Pan-American Games Record with a 224.
 Lyon finished fourth at the Pan-American Games, losing the bronze to Vic Wunderle (USA) 109–114.
 On his way to the bronze match Lyon set and broke the Pan-American Games' 12-arrow match-play record, going 114–105 against Pablo Daniel Basgall (ARG), 115–107 against Jorge Pablo Chapoy (MEX) and 116–112 against Eduardo Luis Vélez (MEX).
 He then shot 109–114 against Juan Carlos Stevens (CUB) and 109–114 against Vic Wunderle (USA) to finish fourth.

 Lyon previously held the FITA 1440 record at 1345, a score that is considered a landmark in recurve archery.
 He was the first and only Canadian recurve archer to hold this title.

-Lyon won the Canadian Olympic Trials and represented Canada at the 2008 Olympic Games in Beijing.
+He won the Canadian Olympic Trials and represented Canada at the 2008 Summer Olympics in Beijing.
 He finished his ranking round with a total of 646 points, which gave him the 47th seed for the final competition bracket in which he faced Chinese home favourite Xue Haifeng in the first round.
 Lyon won the game 111–106 and met Brady Ellison in the second round, which he won by 113–107.
 In the third round Lyon was unable to win against Bair Badënov from Russia (115–110), who eventually won the bronze medal.
 This did however make Jason the highest ranking Canadian to ever finish in an Olympic Archery event (finishing 10th individual) and he still holds the top Canadian Archer spot.